dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/building-net-docker-images.md

 ---
 title: Docker images for ASP.NET Core
 author: rick-anderson
-description: Learn how to use the published .NET Core Docker images from the Docker Registry.
-Pull images and build your own images. ms.author: riande ms.custom: mvc ms.date: 12/15/2020
+description: Learn how to use the published ASP.NET Core Docker images from the Docker Registry.
+Pull and build your own images. ms.author: riande ms.custom: mvc ms.date: 12/15/2020